WelkinU/youtube_dl_GUI/README.md

 1. Click the Download button.

 ### Developer Setup
-Just set up Python3 with libraries PyQT5 (`pip install pyqt5`) and youtube_dl (`pip install youtube-dl`), and you should be able to run the code.
+Just set up Python3 with libraries PyQT5 (`pip install pyqt5`) and youtube_dlc (`pip install youtube-dlc`), and you should be able to run the code.

 To build the code into an .exe using PyInstaller (easier to do this in an Anaconda environment):
 1. Install PyInstaller: `pip install pyinstaller`
-1. Make sure you have PyQT5 and youtube_dl installed
+1. Make sure you have PyQT5 and youtube_dlc installed
 1. cd to the directory containing youtube_dl_GUI.py
 1. Run command: `pyinstaller.exe youtube_dl_GUI.py --onefile --hidden-import PyQt5.sip`

 ### Troubleshooting
-Make sure you have the latest version of youtube-dl!
-Use `pip install --upgrade youtube-dl`in the command line.
+Make sure you have the latest version of youtube-dlc!
+Use `pip install --upgrade youtube-dlc`in the command line.

-When downloading a video, if you are encountering "HTTP Error 403: Forbidden" try `youtube-dl --rm-cache-dir` or remove directory 'C:\Users\USERNAME/.cache\youtube-dl'.
-This is currently a bug in youtube-dl.